NareshPS/ludak.me/about.md

 title: About
 permalink: /about/
 ---
-ludak.me is an account of thoughts, and events I find interesting.
+ludak.me is an account of thoughts, and events that I find interesting.